 History of NAGSA

-Native American Grant School Association was established June 4, 1991.
-The five founding schools were: Little Singer Community School, Greyhills Academy High School, STAR School, Luepp Schools Inc., and Kin Lani Bordertown Dormitory.
+The Native American Grant School Association was established on June 4, 1991, then known as the Navajo Area Grant School Association.
+The five founding schools were: Little Singer Community School, Greyhills Academy High School, STAR School, Leupp Schools Inc., and Kin Lani Bordertown Dormitory.

-The Native American Grant School Association logo has been used as the official logo in the early stages of the organization.
-The NAGSA logo has representation to the association along with history.
-The artist who drew the NAGSA Logo was a school board member from Hotvilla-Bacavi Community School, who has passed away in 2017.
+The Native American Grant School Association logo has been used as the official logo since the early stages of the organization.
+The NAGSA logo represents the association along with history and culture.
+The artist who drew the NAGSA logo was a school board member from Hotvilla-Bacavi Community School.

 "NAGSA" represents the clouds as teachings from traditional prayers of the tribes.